synacktiv/bbs/README.md

 ## Description

 `bbs` is a router for SOCKS and HTTP proxies.
-It exposes SOCKS5 or HTTP CONNECT services and forwards incoming requests to proxies or chains of proxies based on the request's target.
+It exposes SOCKS5, HTTP CONNECT or port forwarding services and forwards incoming requests to proxies or chains of proxies based on the request's target.
 Routing can be configured with a PAC script (if built with PAC support), or through a JSON file.